churchofrobotron/churchOfRobotronVR/readme.md

 Commit:  9218757e8a5bcd864a2886bec7212dfee1a00001 (I bet other shit will work)

 * Syphon: https://github.com/Syphon/Syphon-Framework
-* Occulus SDK:  Get from the overlords
+* Oculus SDK:  Get from the overlords

 Requires the following Cinder Blocks:
 * MeshHelper: https://github.com/BanTheRewind/Cinder-MeshHelper